 4.9 The Personal Data collected using the means located in Bahrain may be required to be transferred outside Bahrain for processing.
 As there are no approved jurisdictions that provide adequate level of data protection required under Bahrain law, any transfer of Personal Data outside Bahrain requires your consent.
 As business requirement we may transfer your Personal Data to Kingdom of Saudi Arabia, Switzerland, and Ireland ("Consented Jurisdictions") and you consent to the transfer of your Personal Data to the Consented Jurisdictions.

-4.10 Where Personal Data is transferred by the DIFC Branch to a jurisdiction considered as non-adequate the Branch will ensure that relevant safeguards are in place to protect the transfer, such as standard contractual clauses.
+4.10 Where Personal Data is transferred by the DIFC Branch or KSA Affiliate to a jurisdiction considered as non-adequate the Branch will ensure that relevant safeguards are in place to protect the transfer, such as standard contractual clauses.
 You may ask us for further details of these.

 Retention

-4.11 Our retention periods are based on business needs, and your information that is no longer needed is either irreversibly anonymised (and the anonymised information may be retained) or securely destroyed once the purpose for which we collected this personal data is no longer applicable.
+4.12 Our retention periods are based on business needs and regulatory requirement your information that is no longer needed is either irreversibly anonymised (and the anonymised information may be retained) or securely destroyed once the purpose for which we collected this personal data is no longer applicable.
 By way of example:

 (a) use for marketing: in relation to your Personal Data used for marketing purposes, we may retain your Personal Data for that purpose after we have obtained consent to market to you, or the date you last responded to a marketing communication from us (other than to opt out of receiving further communications);